Do you feel excited or intimidated when you think about making New Year’s resolutions?

 This is the part where most people get tripped up.
 They set themselves up for failure by biting off more than they can chew in the beginning.

 Break down your goal into small habits and your habits into small actions.
 For example, if you want to start running, and you haven’t been a runner before or in a long time, you need to make it so easy that it’s hard to give up!

 The first week, maybe you just want to just put on your running shoes, step outside, and run in place for a few minutes.
 Or if you are working on your diet, you might want to add just one veggie to one meal a day.

 Determine Your Time

-You want to determine a time to finish your goal or develop your habit, but be sure to give yourself a realistic amount of time to achieve it.
+You want to determine a time to finish your new year’s resolution, but be sure to give yourself a realistic amount of time to achieve it.

 For example, if you want to run five miles, you not only have to develop the habit of running, but you also have to build your endurance.

 Setting a time goal of one month isn’t realistic, but reaching that goal in six months to a year (depending on your fitness level) is more doable.